4 Amazingly Simple Practices to Boost Positive Self-Talk

 Talking to yourself is an excellent tool that, when used properly, can boost self-confidence and lead you through the strongest of emotional storms.
 Like breathing, our brain dictates thoughts automatically, some so innocuous we don't give them much thought.

 Our internal voice controls the perception of a situation and determines its importance.
-But those powerful thoughts–when we literally talk to ourselves, when we tell ourselves to keep quiet, speak up, or we praise ourselves when we do well and scold ourselves when we make poor choices–those are the ones we can affect.
+But those powerful thoughts–when we talk to ourselves, tell ourselves to keep quiet, speak up, or praise ourselves when we do well and scold ourselves when we make poor choices–are the ones we can affect.

-When we can acknowledge the negative thoughts and concentrate on the positive ones, that's when we know we've conquered our most incapacitating emotions.
+When we can acknowledge the negative thoughts and concentrate on the positive ones, we know we've conquered our most incapacitating emotions.

 When our self-talk is positive, it helps us flourish, keeping us motivated and productive.
 This practice avoids feeling defeated or derailed, helping to prevent us from descending into an emotional spiral.
-When we practise positive self-talk enforcement throughout the day, we can view any situation in a positive light and get the most out of it.
+When we practise positive self-talk enforcement throughout the day, we can view any situation positively and get the most out of it.

 It's astonishing how much power we possess when we control our thoughts and emotions.
 Patience and practice are required to keep self-talk positive.
 Again, you have the power to control the way you express your thoughts and feelings to remain productive and motivated throughout your day.
 You must retrain your brain to use positive self-talk.
 When you catch yourself using negative self-talk, stop yourself and re-frame your words.
 Before you know it, you will be using more positive self-talk.

 Our emotional flow is controlled primarily by our thoughts.
 When we aren't managing our thoughts, they can quickly become triggered, causing an emotional hijack that exaggerates or extends our emotional experience.
-To keep ourselves focused and in control of our emotions, we need to regulate our self-talk.
+We must regulate our self-talk to keep ourselves focused and controlling our emotions.

 When our self-talk is positive, it helps us prosper during our day.
 When it becomes negative, it damages our ability to self-manage and can become unrealistic and self-defeating.